 A student whose overall USC GPA falls below 2.0 is placed on academic probation.
-Continued enrollment requires clearance from an academic review counselor.
+Continued enrollment requires clearance from a counselor in the Office of Academic Review and Retention.
+Actions such as Corrections of Grades, Completion of Incompletes, Removal of Missing Grades and Exceptions Requests will not result in academic statuses being retroactively changed.